Medications & Substances

 Naltrexone (ReVia, Vivitrol)

-A long-acting opioid antagonist used for relapse prevention in patients who have already detoxified from opioids.
+A long-acting opioid antagonist used to help prevent return to use in patients who have already detoxified from opioids.
 Oral naltrexone (ReVia) is taken daily; Vivitrol is a monthly extended-release injection.
 Naltrexone blocks opioid receptors, substantially reducing or preventing the effects of opioids during its active period.

 Practical differences